Double SNAPshares make fresh, local food more accessible

 If your household is low-income, Grow Food Northampton provides financial scholarships for our youth farm education program.
 To inquire, please contact The Farm Education Collaborative.

-“We wouldn’t have been able to afford this without Grow Food Northampton’s financial support.”
+“We wouldn’t have been able to afford this without Grow Food Northampton’s financial support.
+Thank you!”

-We are designing an afterschool youth farm program for low-income Latinos in our community.
+We are designing an afterschool youth farm program for low-income families in our community.

-Currently, thanks to a generous local grant, Grow Food Northampton is developing an afterschool program in collaboration with Families with Power (Familias con Poder) to make youth farm education available for children living at Hampshire Heights and Florence Heights in Northampton.
+Grow Food Northampton is working to develop, in collaboration with Families with Power (Familias con Poder), an afterschool program to make youth farm education available for children living at Florence Heights in Northampton.